Skip to content

 If your network requires a proxy, configure it here.
 Raycast will route its network traffic through the specified proxy server.

-If you are part of a Raycast for Teams plan, the Organizations tab lets you view and manage your team membership.
+If you are part of a Raycast Teams plan, the Organizations tab lets you view and manage your team membership.
 You can see which organization you belong to, switch between organizations, and access team-specific settings and policies configured by your admin.

 The About tab shows your current Raycast version number, provides links to the Raycast website and changelog, and lets you submit feedback or bug reports.
 You can also check for updates here.